Kaktushose/jda-commands/wiki/docs/di.md

 ## Default Dependency Injection Framework - Guice
 !!! warning
-    For information on how to use Google's Guice, please visit their [documentation](https://github.com/google/guice/wiki/).
+    For information on how to use Googles Guice, please visit their [documentation](https://github.com/google/guice/wiki/).
 This wiki only covers the configuration part.

-If your using JDA-Commands via the `io.github.kaktushose:jda-commands:VERSION` artifact, an integration for [Google's Guice](https://github.com/google/guice) is shipped by default.
+If your using JDA-Commands via the `io.github.kaktushose:jda-commands:VERSION` artifact, an integration for [Googles Guice](https://github.com/google/guice) is shipped by default.

 To customize this integration you can pass an instance of <GuiceExtensionData>
-to the JDA-Commands builder, which allows you to provide an own instance of [Guice's Injector](https://google.github.io/guice/api-docs/7.0.0/javadoc/com/google/inject/Injector.html).
+to the JDA-Commands builder, which allows you to provide an own instance of [Guices Injector](https://google.github.io/guice/api-docs/7.0.0/javadoc/com/google/inject/Injector.html).

 !!! example "Configuring Guice"
     ```java